 Here are some things to be aware of before getting out the fitness equipment this summer:

-- Drink plenty of water.
-Start hydrating before your workout on exercise equipment and continue throughout the period of exercise and during the recovery period afterward
+Drink plenty of water.
+Start hydrating before your workout on exercise equipment and continue throughout the period of exercise and during the recovery period afterwards

 - Don’t try to push through pain or discomfort.
 Know your limits and stay within them.
 Stay alert to any warning signs of heat-related illnesses mentioned above.
 If you began to experience any, stop activity on exercise equipment immediately, find a cool spot and begin re-hydrating yourself at once.